Erik-Donath/Palabra/README.md

    - Click the **Run** button in Android Studio.

 4. **Or Download APK**
-   - Get the latest APK from the [Alpha 0.5 Release page](https://github.com/Erik-Donath/Palabra/releases/tag/0.5).
+   - Get the latest APK from the [1.0 Release page](https://github.com/Erik-Donath/Palabra/releases/tag/1.0).
    - Install it on your device (you may need to allow installation from unknown sources).

----

-## 🚧 Alpha Disclaimer

-This is a pre-release (**Alpha 0.5**) version.
-Features are subject to change, and you may encounter bugs or incomplete functionality.
-Please help improve Palabra by reporting issues and sharing your suggestions!

 ---